 Food smells are the biggest attractant for rodents to get into your RV in storage and cause significant damage.
 Rodents can destroy an RV about as fast as mold and mildew can.
 You need to remove as many food smells as possible.
 Begin by thoroughly cleaning the RV.
 Mop the floors and vacuum out the cabinets where you store food in the RV.

 I had a neighbor leave food in their travel trailer over the winter, and when they returned to use it in the spring, there were rodent nests and droppings everywhere in the trailer.
-Plus, there was chewed carpet, drapes, wires, etc. all over the trailer.
+Plus, there was chewed carpet, drapes, wires, etc., all over the trailer.
 They even had to replace the mattress and cushions from the couch.
 It cost them $3500 to clean and repair the RV.
 That is not what you want to find!
 I’ve had a couple of problems myself with critters when my RV was in storage.

 On one of my monthly inspection trips, I opened the engine compartment to find a mouse nest and about 2 pounds of tri-colored popcorn scattered all over the top of the engine.

 I knew for sure I had not left any food in my RV, but someone close by had not.
-I removed the mouse nest, poop, and popcorn up and placed several mouse traps and some poison bait out to stop the problem.
+I removed the mouse nest, poop, and popcorn and placed several mouse traps and some poison bait out to stop the problem.
 I also got some rodent repellant and used it around the RV, and re-applied it during every monthly visit.

 I think a raccoon get up under the cover and clawed at the grey tank vent.
 It must have smelled like food, and the critter was trying to get at the food.

-Natural solutions will also have to maintained or replaced regularly.
+Natural solutions will also have to be maintained or replaced regularly.
 Chemical and natural repellants work similarly.
-There are volatile compounds that rodents don’t like.
+There are compounds that rodents don’t like.
 As the odorous compounds evaporate over time, the concentration of smell in the air decreases, reducing their effectiveness.
 I’ll say it again, the first best defense against rodents in your RV will be removing as much food smell as you can.

 RV Storage Tip #7